 By June 2023 1 Develop an educational and vocational program focused on achieving certifications in vocations that can be linked to jo Current Status: COMPLETED (SEP 2023) % Completed Inmate Services has created an enhanced vocational 100% program with three separate tracks allowing individuals in Owner custody to work with a case manager to determine which OCSD - track they are best suited for.
 Inmate Services The Virtual Reality (VR) Headset Program has been (III.3.5) implemented at the Theo Lacy Jail facility for males and is now offered to females at the Women's Jail.
 Inmate Services continues to actively secure employers in the community willing to hire justice involved individuals.
-Inmate Services and Rancho Santiago plan to add 3-4 additional vocational certificate programs to Rancho's Fall semester programming which starts August 21st.
-The Entrepreneurial certificate program was implemented in September 2023 and the Custodial Certificate program is starting in October 2023.
-2 Continued expansion of the "All-In" program for males and females based on program success and demand.
-Current Status: COMPLETED (MAR 2023) % Completed The All-In program has been expanded and is being offered 100% to males at Theo Lacy and females at the Women's Jail.
-Owner Each group will have an anticipated 15 participants and the OCSD - program will take place 5 days a week for 8 weeks.
-Inmate Services The men's All-In session that began in October 2022 was (III.3.7) completed in January.
-The female's All-In program started in February with the first graduation projected to occur in April.
+Inmate Services and Rancho Santiago plan to add 3-4 additional vocational certificate programs to Rancho's Fall semester programming which starts August 21st. • The Entrepreneurial certificate program was implemented in September 2023 and the Custodial Certificate program is 2 starting in October 2023.
+Continued expansion of the "All-In" program for males and famalas basad an program success and demand. ieiliales baseu oli Current Status: COMPLETED (MAR 2023) % Completed The All-In program has been expanded and is being offered 100% to males at Theo Lacy and females at the Women's Jail.
+Owner • Each group will have an anticipated 15 participants and the OCSD - program will take place 5 days a week for 8 weeks.
+Inmate Services The men's All-In session that began in October 2022 was (111.3.7) completed in January. • The female's All-In program started in February with the first graduation projected to occur in April.

 В y June 2024 3 Explore and implement specialized housing where targeted services would benefit individuals held in-custody. programming and Current Status: COMPLETED (JUN 2023) % Completed OCSD determined that all individuals identified as AB 109 100% currently participate in existing programs offered and no Owner specialized housing is needed for this population.
-OCSD (III.2.6) 4 Current Status: COMPLETED (MAR 2023) % Completed All specialized programming available for the male 100% population is also made available to the female population, Owner but delivery is modified due to the lower female populations OCSD applicable.
-(III.2.4) 5 By June 2025 Implement and maintain educational and vocational program es subials a sului 3 include procurement of equipment, identifying and remodel space as needed, recruiting instructors, developing relation ling available companies to hire post-custody, recruiting inmate participa Current Status: COMPLETED (DEC 2023) % Completed Inmate Services has worked with Santiago Community 100% College to incorporate new vocational certificate-based Owner programs which was implemented in the Fall 2023 OCSD - semester.
-Inmate Services Inmate Services is also working with other existing (III.3.10) community-based organizations to add new vocational programs in the jails and meeting with local employers in the community to establish a pool of employers willing to work with justice involved individuals. , 6 Evaluate educational and vocational programs to determine performance and identify improvements and /or experiences.
-Current Status: COMPLETED (JUNE 2024) 0/ Completed % Completed 100% Study was completed on the All-In program and the template will be used to evaluate other programs in the jails.
-Owner Inmate Services is in the process of hiring a new Research OCSD - Analyst who will assist in completing studies on other Inmate Services targeted jail programs.
-(III.3.12) Correctional Programs has determined a way to track recidivism rates for individuals participating in educational and vocational programs.
+OCSD (III.2.6) 4 Establish specialized programming for female inmates, as a pplicable.
+Current Status: COMPLETED (MAR 2023) % Completed All specialized programming available for the male 100% population is also made available to the female population, Owner but delivery is modified due to the lower female populations OCSD applicable.
+(III.2.4) By June 2025 5 Implement and maintain educational and vocational prograinclude procurement of equipment, identifying and remodel space as needed, recruiting instructors, developing relation companies to hire post-custody, recruiting inmate participal ing available ships with private Current Status: COMPLETED (DEC 2023) % Completed Inmate Services has worked with Santiago Community 100% College to incorporate new vocational certificate-based Owner programs which was implemented in the Fall 2023 OCSD - semester.
+Inmate Services Inmate Services is also working with other existing (III.3.10) community-based organizations to add new vocational programs in the jails and meeting with local employers in the community to establish a pool of employers willing to work with justice involved individuals.
+6 Evaluate educational and vocational programs to determine identify improvements and /or experiences. performance and Current Status: COMPLETED (JUNE 2024) % Completed Study was completed on the All-In program and the 100% template will be used to evaluate other programs in the jails.
+Owner • Inmate Services is in the process of hiring a new Research OCSD - Analyst who will assist in completing studies on other Inmate Services targeted jail programs.
+(III.3.12) Correctional Programs has determined a way to track Correctional Programs has determined a way to track recidivism rates for individuals participating in educational and vocational programs.